vaibhav0047/Botflix/README.md

  Conversational UI for a more natural interaction

- Responsive and clean design using Tailwind CSS
+ Responsive and clean design using CSS

  Modular architecture for easy updates and feature additions

  Fast performance with lightweight front-end stack

- Easy deployment on any static hosting platform (e.g., Vercel, Netlify)
+ Easy deployment on any static hosting platform like Netlify